Table of Contents

 5. Base For connecting Various Parts

-Through this , connections are made to various parts from cathode ray oscilloscope.
-It is used to make external connection through pins.
+Through this, connections are made to various parts of the cathode ray oscilloscope.
+It is used to make external connections through pins.

 Working Principle of Cathode Ray Oscilloscope